Logiqx/scw-comp/docs/Prizes.md

 ### Limits

-A single competitor can have a maximum of 8 prize draw entries in one week; 4 groups x 2 events.
+A single competitor can have a maximum of 8 prize draw entries in a single week; 4 groups x 2 events.

 Multiple entries will increase your chance of winning but there is a limit of one prize per competitor per week.